Majeedraheem/Majeedraheem/README.md

 # Hello, I'm Majeed! 👋

-🌍 Exploring data to uncover patterns and trends is my passion.
+🌍 Exploring data to uncover patterns and trends is my passion\n.
 📊 I turn numbers into stories through data visualization.
 🧠 Currently expanding skills in machine learning and AI.